 Please note that the following tips also work with limes.

 - Never use cold lemons for juicing purposes.
 Always leave them out until they reach room temperature.
 This will soften the pulp consequently making it easier to squeeze.

 - If you are not satisfied with the previous method, try heating them in hot water.
 Put your lemons in a metal pot.
 Pour some water into the pot until the lemons get at least 3 inches deep in the water.
 Put on the flame below the pot.
 The water should not be boiling.
 Leave your lemons in the hot water for somewhere between 30-60 seconds.

 - Roll the lemons on the kitchen counter.
 Apply an ample amount of pressure on the lemons while you roll them on the kitchen counter or any hard surface.

 - Put the lemons in a Microwave for about 10-15 seconds.
 You can put the whole lemon in the microwave or you can also cut them in half before putting it in the microwave oven.

-However, if you cut them in half, you will get more juice as compared to putting them whole.
-But also remember that in this way, some of the moisten can also get absorbed by the microwave oven.
+However, if you cut them in half, you will get more juice as compared to putting their whole.
+But also remember that in this way, some of the moisture can also get absorbed by the microwave oven.